2024 Sukma Games

-The 2024 Sukma Games (Sukan Malaysia 2024), officially known as the 21st Sukma Games (Sukan Malaysia ke-21) and also known as Sarawak 2024 was a multi-sport event held in Sarawak.
+The 2024 Sukma Games (Sukan Malaysia 2024), officially known as the XXI Sukma Games (Sukan Malaysia XXI) and also known as Sarawak 2024 was a multi-sport event held in Sarawak.
 Johor was supposed to host the 20th edition of the Games in July 2020, postponed due to the COVID-19 pandemic, with the 20th edition took over by the National Sports Council (NSC) in September 2022.
 This was Sarawak's third time to host the Sukma Games, having previously done so in 1990, and 2016.

 Host selection

 During a meeting of Sukma's highest committee, which was chaired by then-Ministry of Youth and Sports, Khairy Jamaluddin on 15 May 2015, the committee awarded Perak and Johor the right to host 2018 Sukma Games and 2020 Sukma Games respectively, but the latter was postponed to 2022 and held in Kuala Lumpur instead by the National Sports Council due to the COVID-19 pandemic.

 In 2023, Sarawak were chosen as the host of Sukan Malaysia (Sukma) 2024 after full agreement by Malaysia Games (Sukma) Supreme Committee to organize the biennial sports event.
-The Committee, which is chaired by the Ministry of Youth and Sports, Hannah Yeoh, said the selection of Sarawak for next year's Sukma was also based on the new rotation system between National Sports Council and the States.
+The committee, which is chaired by the Ministry of Youth and Sports, Hannah Yeoh, said the selection of Sarawak for next year's Sukma was also based on the new rotation system between National Sports Council and the States.
 (Note: However, any state can offer themselves to take the place of the National Sports Council if it does not involve significant hosting costs and they have adequate facilities, as in the case of next host Selangor when they were chosen the following year during the supreme committee meeting in Kuala Lumpur.)